 If strength-building exercises build and tone muscles, does that mean you can also workout your face muscles to similar ends?
-After all, shouldn’t working out your face muscles give you similar tone and definition like working out any other muscle?
+After all, shouldn’t working out your face muscles give you a similar tone and definition like working out any other muscle?
 Which begs the question – Do face exercises work?

 It’s an interesting question which does not have a clear-cut answer.
 Clinical studies have gotten closer and closer to resolving this debate once and for all, though.
-Do face exercises and face yoga really work?
+So do face exercises and face yoga really work?
 Well, yes-ish.